sigmorphon/2022InflectionST/README.md

 This task will proceed in three phases: the ***Development Phase***, the ***Generalization Phase***, and the ***Evaluation Phase***.
 As the phases advance, more data and more languages will be released.

 In the ***Development Phase***, we will provide training and development splits that should be used to *develop* your system.
 We will refer to them as the *development languages*.
 The list of languages is below.
+There is a small training set for each languages and a large training set for languages with enough annotated paradigms.

 In the ***Generalization Phase***, we will provide training and development splits for new languages where approximately half are genetically related (belong to the same family) and half are genetically *unrelated* (are isolates or belong to a different family) to the development languages.
 We will also keep the genetically unrelated language *families* a surprise, though some languages will come from the same families as those in the Development Phase.